Why did we do this?

 Working with the Technology Strategy Board, the Welsh Government, Creative Scotland and other industry partners, we funded innovative new projects that looked at what the next generation of hyperlocal media services could be.
 For example:

 - HypARlocal is an augmented reality app that allows you to view geo-located content about buildings and places of interest, using a smartphone or tablet.
-For instance, the latest blog post about antisocial behavior, a notice about the closure of a library or a review of the local café can been viewed through the app as you walk along the street.
+For instance, the latest blog post about antisocial behaviour, a notice about the closure of a library or a review of the local café can been viewed through the app as you walk along the street.

 - Kentishtowner is a hyperlocal website dedicated to cultural affairs in and around Kentish Town, North London.
 With 75,000 monthly readers, it has also launched a print version.
 This is stocked in over 50 outlets and, through The Young Kentishtowner Foundation, supports disadvantaged local young people who have an interest in online publishing.